The International Commission on Nobility and Royalty

 They state: ". . . the power of the sovereign is such that even error can be codified in law if the sovereign decrees it.

-" They then give some examples, but fail to recognize that in law, a monarch cannot create a law for other countries.
+" They then give some examples, but fail to recognize that in law, a monarch cannot create a law for other countries or entities outside of his authority.
 He is restricted to his own jurisdiction.
-He or she can legally establish mistakes in his or her own land, dominion or boundaries, but does not have authority to change anything in another territorial possession.
-That is, a monarch in say the Congo cannot change the legal situation for a claimant for the Western Sahara, nor can he or she have the rightful and lawful power to change a falsehood into a legal right outside of his or her jurisdiction.
+He or she can legally establish mistakes in his or her own land, dominion or boundaries, but does not have authority or right to change anything in another nation's territorial possession.
+That is, a monarch in say the Congo cannot change the legal situation for a claimant in Western Asia or in the Americas, nor can he or she have the rightful and lawful power to change a falsehood into a legal right outside of his or her own restricted jurisdiction.

 Twenty-third, twenty-fourth, twenty-fifth, twenty-sixth, twenty-seventh and twenty-eighth paragraphs: The Abbey continues to make inaccurate statements in these paragraphs.
 They say, ". . . that the ownership of the [copyrighted] material in question was until very recently attributed to a Nevada corporation which has as of several months ago been dissolved."
 By this, they imply that we do not own the copyright, but if they bothered to check it out, we do.
 The corporation never own it.